 Example: Devices is a Focus skill.
 Devices: Computers is a Focus of the skill Devices.
 Devices: Computer (starship computers) is a specialization for that skill.

 Some skills have additional skill use listed under it as well as a Skill Synergy associated with that skill use.
 These ways to use the specific skill and optional difficulties are listed where applicable.
 Skill uses can be used as specialties if the character so chooses.

 Some skills work well together and this is represented through Skill Synergy.
 The Synergy applications are listed with the skill.
-They have a prerequisite Skill Ranks from another skill listed.
 There are two types of Synergy.

-Skill Bonus synergy all work the same.
-If the character meets the prerequisites, he gains the bonus equal to the Synergetic Skill Rank value (not dice) to the Primary skill test.
+Skill Bonus synergy work the same.
+If the character has a skill rank higher in the Skill Bonus skill listed than the skill in question, he gains the bonus to the roll equal to the difference in the Synergetic Skill Rank and the skill rank of the Primary skill test.

 Using the Difficulties & Modifiers